M66B/FairEmail/FAQ.md

 The advanced option *extra privacy features* enables:

+* Looking up the owner of the IP address of a link
 * Detection and removal of [tracking images](#user-content-faq82)
 * Removal of [Urchin Tracking Module (UTM) parameters](https://en.wikipedia.org/wiki/UTM_parameters) from links